Tuesday, December 21, 2021

 The brothers are on the Honor Board and have a Memorial tree.
 The brothers are also listed on the Cranbourne Presbyterian Honour Board, see here.

-James and William were the sons of James and Margaret (nee Duff) Lecky of Cardinia Park in Officer.
+James and William were the sons of James and Margaret (nee Duff, the daughter of the Reverend Alexander Duff) Lecky of Cardinia Park in Officer.
 James (1841-1939) was a Cranbourne Shire Councillor from 1876 until 1905.
 Their grandfather, also James (1802-1884) had taken up the Gin Gin Bean Run (later named Cardinia Park) at Officer in 1846 and he was a member of the Cranbourne Road Board and the Cranbourne Shire from 1860 until 1881.
 Lecky Road in Officer/Pakenham is named for the family.
-James and William are also listed on the Cranbourne Presbyterian Church Honor Board.
-The boys were also the grandsons of the Reverend Alexander Duff and his wife, Annie Tucker, I have written about them below.
+James and William are also listed on the Cranbourne Presbyterian Church Honor Board (see here).
+The boys were also the grandsons of the Reverend Alexander Duff and his wife, Annie Tucker, I have written about them here

 Lee, W Not sure who this is.
 W. Lee is listed in the article as having a Memorial tree.
 The book Look to the Rising Sun: a history of Cardinia and District lists a Bill Lee, who had a sheep property and was known as Cocky Lee.
 The booklet 'A Clyde History' by John Campbell lists a Lee as owning land in Muddy Gates Lanes.
 Then the Electoral Roll for 1914 has Harry and Gertrude May Lees at Clyde.
 So is W. Lee the William Lee known as Cocky Lee?
 Or Cocky Lee's son?
 Is William Lee the same Lee as the land owner from Muddy Gates Lane?
 Is William Lee connected to Harry Lees and the paper made a mistake with the spelling of the surname?
 Many questions, but I have no answers.